smikitky/node-multi-integer-range/README.md

 ); // [[-Infinity, -100], [-6, -2], [0, Infinity]]
 ```

-## API
+## API Reference

 All functions are "pure", and exported as named exports.
 They do not change the input data nor do they have any side effects.
-All MultiIntegerRange's returned by these functions are normalized. `MIR` is just a short alias for `MultiIntegerRange` (also available in d.ts).
+All `MultiIntegerRange`s returned by these functions are normalized. `MIR` is just a short alias for `MultiIntegerRange` (also available in d.ts).

 - `parse(data: string, options?: Options): MIR` Parses the given string.
 See below for the options.
 - `normalize(data?: number | (number | Range)[]): MIR` Normalizes the given number or the array of numbers/Ranges.
 - `append(a: MIR, b: MIR): MIR` Appends the two values.
 - `subtract(a: MIR, b: MIR): MIR` Subtracts `b` from `a`.
 - `intersect(a: MIR, b: MIR): MIR` Calculates the interesction, i.e., integers that belong to both `a` and `b`.
-- `has(a: MIR, b: MIR): boolean` Checks if `b` is a subset of `a`.
+- `has(a: MIR, b: MIR): boolean` Checks if `b` is equal to or a subset of `a`.
 - `length(data: MIR): number` Calculates how many numbers are effectively included in the given data (i.e., 5 for '3,5-7,9').
 Returns Inifnity for unbounded ranges.
 - `equals(a: MIR, b: MIR): boolean` Checks if `a` and `b` contains the same range data.
 - `isUnbounded(data: MIR): boolean` Returns true if the instance is unbounded.